PanchoDP/laravel-actions/README.md

 return [
     'base_folder' => 'Actions',
     'method_name' => 'handle',
+    'directory_permissions' => 0750,
 ];
 ```
 There are two configuration options available:
 - `base_folder`: This is the base folder where your action classes will be created.
 By default, it is set to `Actions`, which means your action classes will be created in the `app/Actions` directory.
 - `method_name`: This is the name of the method that will be created in your action classes.
 By default, it is set to `handle`, which means your action classes will have a `handle` method where you can implement your action logic.
+- `directory_permissions`: This option defines the permissions for newly created actions folders This option defines the permissions for newly directories created by the package.
 ## Usage

 1. To make an action class, you can use the `make:action` command: